GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

     Open the configuration file.
 We will need a key, endpoint, and the URI for our stored sample forms.

     <a id="getform"></a>
-    ### Create a Form Recognizer resource and get your Key and Endpoint
+    ### Create a Form Recognizer resource and get its key and endpoint

     You will need to create a **Form Recognizer** Azure resource.